rupesh-kumar-sah/studio/README.md

 ```
 This command optimizes your application for performance and outputs the static files to the `.next` directory.

+## Deployment to GitHub Pages

+This project can be deployed as a static site to GitHub Pages. **Note:** This will disable all server-side functionality, including the admin dashboard and any actions that modify data.

+1.  **Update `package.json`**
+    Before deploying, open your `package.json` file and replace `<your-username>` in the `homepage` field with your GitHub username.

+2.  **Deploy**
+    Run the following command to build and deploy your application:
+    ```bash
+    npm run deploy
+    ```
+    This command will create a `gh-pages` branch and push the static output to it.

+3.  **Configure GitHub Pages**
+    - Go to your repository settings on GitHub.
+    - Navigate to the "Pages" section.
+    - Under "Build and deployment", select `gh-pages` as the source branch and `/ (root)` as the folder.
+    - Save your changes.
+Your site will be live at the URL provided.

-## Deployment to Firebase App Hosting
+## Deployment to Firebase App Hosting (Recommended)

-This project is configured to be deployed with **Firebase App Hosting**, which is the recommended way to host Next.js applications on Firebase.
+This project is configured to be deployed with **Firebase App Hosting**, which is the recommended way to host Next.js applications on Firebase as it supports all features.

 1.  **Install the Firebase CLI**
     If you don't have it installed already, run this command in your terminal: